I received an email yesterday that I decided to answer on the blog. Here it is.

 I declined, which was not a popular decision.
 Most of my family thought I was crazy and it took several years and multiple cancer free reports before they came around.

-I believe that in some cases surgery makes sense; to get as much cancer out as possible and give your body a jump start in dealing with whatever cancerous cells are left.
+I believe that in some cases surgery makes sense; to get as much cancer out as possible and to give your body a jump start in dealing with whatever cancerous cells are left.

 In other cases surgery can cause the cancer to spread.
 It’s a bit of a gamble…